Surfing-Chef/Bourbon-WP/README.md

 > **TOO SAD!** I can't believe LuckyPeach.com is done May 1.
 And just as heart-breaking is the last publication occurs this fall.

+## CHANGELOG ##
+> 1.5.1 - implements styles and layouts for new plugins including SC Dark weather

 ## **TODO**
 - resolve iphone bottom margin issue ( Implemented media breakpoints at 600px to toggle ***footer*** position between fixed and relative.
 Same breakpoint toggled the bottom margin on the preceding tag (***#content***) )
 - Recaptcha on contact page (Formidable) not allowing mail to be sent - (I removed the ***I Am Not A Robot*** box from the form layout and made sure the captcha ran invisible (Global Formidable Features) )
 - Investigate the *Related Posts* links in single posts - adjusted (Jetpack on wordpress.com)[https://wordpress.com/settings/traffic/]: Settings > Traffic > Related Posts
 - Compare the local machine wordpress image settings (main machine) with live site for feature image sizes - disabled (Photon)[https://jetpack.com/support/photon/] in (Jetpack plugin on wordpress.com)[https://wordpress.com/settings/writing/]
 - fade-in images on scroll - (a tutorial)[http://www.web2feel.com/tutorial-for-animated-scroll-loading-effects-with-animate-css-and-jquery/]
 - About page should post blog entries after explaining the purpose of this site
 - Create a bookmarks page template to display my bookmarks as links